This guide is for scholars, researchers, historians, students, genealogists and anyone with an interest in Chinese topics.

 After the gold rush era in Otago finished, many Chinese people settled in cities and towns around New Zealand, forming communities.
 In Wellington, the ‘Chinatown’ was centred around Haining and Frederick Streets in Te Aro.
 We hold information on specific cities and towns:

-- Website search — Results for Haining Street in Wellington
+- National Library website search — Results for Haining Street in Wellington

 - Representing Haining Street: Wellington's Chinatown 1920-1960, by Lynette Shum.
 Thesis (M.A.)--Victoria University of Wellington, 2007.